Hemanthsp999/NeuralNet-C/README.md

 ## How to use ?

+The model can be used in two ways:
+     1. Using command flags like -trian, -val and -test | 2.
+Use it as library

-Clone the repo and cd project_dir
+Clone the repo and cd to project_dir

 ```bash
 git clone <project_repo>